OpenBB-finance/OpenBB/website/content/sdk/reference/keys/binance.md

 ---
 title: binance
-description: This documentation page provides information on how to set Binance keys using the openbb_terminal sdk, including a detailed overlook of the parameters and returns.
+description: "This documentation page provides information on how to set Binance keys" using the openbb_terminal sdk, including a detailed overlook of the parameters and returns.
 keywords: